totalnoMartina/irish-macrame/README.md

 ## Features

 ## General Features

+---> pictures of the user stories

 - Main Navigation on the right hand side, supposing the users are more rigght-handed so it is easier to manage and access on mobile versions. -- provide images of Navigation
 - Main Logo and Homepage/landing page (add some text if Marika agrees)
 - Main Shopping button outlined in the middle of the homepage as the most obvious thing to do next, to shop for macrames
 - Products page with listed items for sale and option to add likes to items on this page without entering the detailed part of the page (will consider if i need liking also inside detailed page) and the detailed product page with ability to add products in the shopping cart
 - Messages to notify the user when he/she is logged in succesfully or made an order
+- User profile wher users can update their personal information
+- Admin ability to add, update and remove product without accessing the admin panel featured in Django
 - Add/ Update/ Remove product into the shopping cart
 - Checkout page for reaching the payment and completing with stripe payments system

 ## Future Features